whipson/PoKi-Poems-by-Kids/README.md

 Poems were submitted online by children in school grades 1-12.
 Permissions were obtained from domain host prior to scraping.
 Poems were webscraped on June, 2018 from http://teacher.scholastic.com/writewit/poetry/jack_readall.asp.

-This repository includes two versions of PoKi and R analytic scripts for reproducing the results.
+This repository includes three versions of PoKi and R analytic scripts for reproducing the results.

 Details of the data are in this paper:
 PoKi: A Large Dataset of Poems by Children.
 Will E. Hipson, Saif M. Mohammad. arXiv preprint arXiv:2004.06188 .
 April 2020.